mvolkmann/blog/src/meteor.md

      }
      ```

-   - Add the following `import` in `client/App.js`:
+   - Add the following `import` in `client/App.svelte`:

      ```js
      import {onMount} from 'svelte';
      ```

-   - Add the following in the `script` tag of `client/App.js`:
+   - Add the following in the `script` element of `client/App.svelte`:

      ```js
      onMount(() => Meteor.subscribe('tasks'));
      ```

+   Now users only see and operate on their own tasks.

-1. Require account email validation before tasks can be entered.
+1. Require account email validation before users
+   can view and operate on their tasks.

    - Add the following at the bottom of `server/account-setup.js`: